 To help, join our weekly IRC meetings on Fridays.
 Meetings take place in the #fsf channel on irc.gnu.org, and usually include a handful of regulars as well as newcomers.
 Everyone's welcome.

-https://www.fsf.org/events to see the rest of April's weekly meetings as they are scheduled.
+https://www.fsf.org/events to see the rest of August's weekly meetings as they are scheduled.

-LibrePlanet featured resource: Lobbying governmentEvery month on LibrePlanet, we highlight one resource that is interesting and useful -- often one that could use your help.
+LibrePlanet featured resource: Community toolkitEvery month on LibrePlanet, we highlight one resource that is interesting and useful -- often one that could use your help.

-For this month, we are highlighting the Lobbying government page, which provides information about advocating software freedom to public officials.
+For this month, we are highlighting our Community toolkit, which collects information about software that can be used by nonprofits, community groups, and individuals to advance the cause of free software.
 You are invited to adopt, spread and improve this important resource.

-GNU Spotlight with Karl Berry: 24 new GNU releases!24 new GNU releases in the last month (as of March 25, 2014):
+GNU Spotlight with Karl Berry: 18 new GNU releases!18 new GNU releases in the last month (as of July 26, 2014):